Renewable energy in Costa Rica: Energy consumption in Costa Rica

 The commercial consumption of energy in Costa Rica has tripled from 1980 to 2009.
 The electricity consumption has increased by 4.2 times due to a high level of electrification.
 According to the World Bank, 99.5% of the country's population has access to electricity.
 Meanwhile, fossil fuel's consumption has increased by 2.4 times, caused by a significant growth of the number of motor vehicles.

 The average yearly growing of hydrocarbons consumption in the last 20 years has been about 4.7% and electricity of 5.3%.
 At this rate, demand of electricity will double in 13 years and hydrocarbons in 15 years.
 The dependency of Costa Rica for fossil fuels reached in 2009 the 64% of commercial energy while electricity 22%.
 The rest of the basket consumption is completed by biomass (12%) and other energy products (2%).
 According with the World Bank, as of 2013, the energy use per capita of Costa Rica was 1029 kg of oil equivalent and the electric power consumption per capita 1955 kWh.

+Costa Rica’s new Minister of Environment and Energy, Mónica Navarro del Valle was appointed to office in May 2026.
+Some see her as a way to reset the country's energy policies and align them with environmental organizations.
+Others see her as more of the same.
+As a lawyer, she has represented both environmental organizations and private interests.
+While some environmentalists remain skeptical due to her ties to real estate and development, many industry groups view her appointment as a positive move toward reducing bureaucratic friction for major infrastructure projects.